 - To provide an in-depth evaluation of the student's vocational interests, aptitudes, and work maturity.

 - To prepare students for the SUCCESS program so that they can continue to build on their work place readiness skills gained at the Career & Technology Center.

 Student Eligibility Guidelines:

-- Student is at or near their final year in a regular high school setting
+- Student is at, or near, their final year in an FCPS high school or Rock Creek School setting.

 - The enrollment process should be initiated prior to the annual IEP when the schedules for the following year are being discussed

 - Prior to the Annual IEP - Student/staff shadow the Transition Skills Program

 - Prior to the Annual IEP - Student/staff complete an application form

 - Prior to the Annual IEP - The student's parents should be encouraged to visit the Transition Skills Program